 Income Tax Credits for School Costs: Many students and parents are unaware of the U.S. federal income tax credits available to help families offset the cost of higher education.
 These tax breaks are only available to filers of U.S. Income Tax Returns, but they can go a long way to offset tuition costs for middle-income families.

 Cost of Attendance and Net Price Calculator: Every college student (and parent of a college student) worries about costs.
-Although PTT Institute education is affordable for almost everyone, it is important to understand the breadth of college costs and to make a financial plan.
-This page contains information about costs and to access an online estimator program for costs and financial aid.
+Although PTT Institute education is affordable for almost everyone, it is essential to understand the breadth of college costs and to make a financial plan.
+This page contains information about costs and access to an online estimator program for costs and financial aid.

 Withdrawal, Leave of Absence, Tuition Refund, and Return to Title IV (R2T4): In the unlikely event a student needs to terminate his/her education at PTT Institute, the student may be entitled to a full or partial refund of tuition, fees and other costs for the semester from their grants for trade school students.
 Also, students who withdraw may lose eligibility for all or part of the financial aid already awarded to them, and that financial aid may need to be returned to the financial aid programs (Title IV) by the school and/or by the student.